GeographicaGS/CartoTweets/README.md

 docker build -t "cartotweets" .
 ```

-And the run it with the proper globals defined:
+And the run it with the proper globals defined with your *Keys* and *Secrets*:

 ```bash
 docker run \